MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ### Apply SWAP operation

-After applying the relevant `H` operations and controlled rotations to the second and third qubits, the circuit looks like this:
+After you apply the relevant `H` operations and controlled rotations to the second and third qubits, the circuit looks like this:

 ```qsharp
 //second qubit: